libreinnova/odoo_custom_addons/lbr_base_documents/README.rst

 One-click install of document management system
 -----------------------------------------------

-This module only does an automatic installation of third-party applications and technical modules for document management system.
+This module does an automatic installation of third-party applications and technical modules for document management system.

+Also it adds:

+* Disable MuK images preview.

 **Attention!** You must have all next modules and their dependencies available to install for use this module.